Peter Heaton-Jones

 Peter Heaton-Jones (born 1963) is a British Conservative Party politician, journalist and broadcaster.
-He was first elected as the Member of Parliament for North Devon at the 2015 general election.
-He served as Parliamentary Private Secretary in two government departments between 2016 and 2019, when he stood down from Parliament.
+He served as Member of Parliament for North Devon between 2015 and 2019.

 He previously held senior positions in the media in both the UK and Australia.
 He edited and presented news programming on BBC national and local radio stations in the UK, and was formerly head of marketing for ABC radio networks in Australia.

 Media career

 Heaton-Jones was born in 1963 in Kingston upon Thames.
 He began his broadcasting career after graduating from the University of London.
 He worked initially in commercial radio before joining the BBC in 1986, becoming a reporter, producer and news presenter at BBC Essex and anchoring the Breakfast and Drivetime programmes.
 He joined the national news and current affairs network BBC Radio 5 Live when it opened in 1994, becoming a programme editor and presenting Morning Reports and Up All Night.

 In 1997, Heaton-Jones moved to Australia to join the Australian Broadcasting Corporation in Sydney.
 He became head of marketing for radio stations ABC NewsRadio, Radio National and ABC Classic FM, but left after three years as a result of the reorganisation instigated by controversial managing director Jonathan Shier.

 He returned to the UK in 2000 and joined BBC Radio Wiltshire, gaining a high profile in the region as presenter of the Breakfast Show and Morning Show from 2000 to 2006.
 He was also a newspaper columnist for the Swindon Advertiser.
 He left full-time broadcasting in August 2006, apart from a guest role presenting the launch programme and first week of Breakfast shows at community radio station Swindon 105.5 in March 2008.

 Heaton-Jones specialised as a political journalist, including the presentation of BBC election coverage nationally and locally from 1986 onwards.
 In 2006 he conducted a face-to-face interview with then-British Prime Minister Tony Blair.